ivoa-std/DataLink/README.md

 DataLink 1.0 is an IVOA Recommendation, published at http://www.ivoa.net/documents/DataLink/.

-The initial commits into this repository are a transcription of the original published [REC-DataLink-1.0.pdf](http://www.ivoa.net/documents/DataLink/20150617/REC-DataLink-1.0-20150617.pdf) file into ivoatex format.
+The initial commits into this repository were a transcription of the original published [REC-DataLink-1.0.pdf](http://www.ivoa.net/documents/DataLink/20150617/REC-DataLink-1.0-20150617.pdf) file into ivoatex format.